Xiangyu-Gao/Tilt_Estimate_Gyroscope_Accelerometer/README.md

 ### 2) Gyroscope-based tilt estimation:

-First calculate the accumulated rotation angle on x and y axes, and then calculate the [quaternion multiplication](http://msl.cs.illinois.edu/~lavalle/papers/LavYerKatAnt14.pdf) of x, y rotations angles, finally get the real part of quaternion multiplication resulst and convert it to the tilt.
+First calculate the accumulated rotation angle on x and y axes, and then calculate the [quaternion multiplication](http://msl.cs.illinois.edu/~lavalle/papers/LavYerKatAnt14.pdf) of $x$, $y$ rotations angles, finally get the real part of quaternion multiplication resulst and convert it to the tilt.

 ### 3) Combination of accelerometer and gyroscope by applying complementary filter
 angle $= 0.98 * ($ angle $+$ change of gyroscope_tilt $) + 0.02 * ($ accelerometer_tilt $)$